VA Home Loans: The Complete Guide for Veterans

 The VA funding fee is a one-time charge that helps sustain the VA loan program.
 The fee varies based on your down payment, military category, and whether it is your first VA loan use.

-For first-time VA loan users: 2.15% with 0% down, 1.5% with 5% or more down, 1.25% with 10% or more down.
+First-time VA loan users: 2.15% with 0% down, 1.5% with 5% or more down, 1.25% with 10% or more down.

-For subsequent VA loan users: 3.3% with 0% down, 1.5% with 5% or more down, 1.25% with 10% or more down.
+Subsequent VA loan users: 3.3% with 0% down, 1.5% with 5% or more down, 1.25% with 10% or more down.

 Ready to see your options?

-Exemptions: Veterans receiving VA disability compensation are exempt from the funding fee.
+Get a Quick Quote →Exemptions: Veterans receiving VA disability compensation are exempt from the funding fee.
 Surviving spouses are also exempt.
 Purple Heart recipients on active duty are exempt.
-This exemption can save thousands of dollars.
-If you believe you may qualify for a funding fee exemption, discuss it with your loan officer during the pre-approval process.
-Your COE will indicate whether you are exempt.
+If you believe you may qualify, discuss it during the pre-approval process.

 Understanding the VA Residual Income Requirement